Elektrobit/elos/elos/src/demo/index.rst

 More information about how to use log4c framework can be found here : https://log4c.sourceforge.net/

-For the elos_log4c_demo application a separate category ``log4c.elos.demo.log4cdemo`` with an appender ``elos`` is created.
+For the elos_log4c_demo application a separate category ``log4c.elos.demo.log4cdemo`` with an appender ``elos`` is created in the config file ``log4crc`` as shown above.
 The category is the log message destination.
 The appender outputs the log message to the specified output.
+An example of an log4c appender can be found here : https://sourceforge.net/p/log4c/log4c/ci/master/tree/examples/example_appenders.c.
 The output can be an output stream, file, syslog etc. The ``elos_appender`` has a layout ``elos_layout`` which formats the log message using the formatter ``elos_formatter``.
+An example ofa log4c formatter can be found here : https://sourceforge.net/p/log4c/log4c/ci/master/tree/examples/example_formatters.c.
 The ``elos_formatter`` formats the log message using pattern strings and sends the formatted string back to the appender to be released out.

 .. command-output:: elos_log4c_demo